CMC-QCL/Intro-to-Alteryx/README.md

 ## Windows
 Install Alteryx Designer on Windows by following the [instruction from Alteryx](https://help.alteryx.com/current/product-activation-and-licensing/download-and-install-product).

-## IOS
+## macOS
-IOS users who are interested in setting up the Alteryx Designer must install virtual machine (VM) such as [Virtual Box](https://www.virtualbox.org) followed by Windows 10 installation.
+Mac (macOS) users who are interested in setting up the Alteryx Designer must install virtual machine (VM) such as [Virtual Box](https://www.virtualbox.org) followed by Windows 10 installation.
 When the Windows environment is set up, then install [Alteryx](https://help.alteryx.com/current/product-activation-and-licensing/download-and-install-product).

 Steps to install Alteryx Designer are: